wso2/docs-choreo-dev/en/docs/tutorials/configure-automatic-deployment.md

     ![Automatic deployment record](../assets/img/tutorials/deploy-automatically/automatic-deployment-record.png){.cInlineImage-threeQuarters}

-    You can click on this record to view the commit that triggered it in GitHub.
+    You can click on this record to open the **Console** panel and view the logs that Choreo generated when it deployed the REST API.

+    The commit ID in the record (starting with **#**) is the commit that triggered the automatic deployment.
+You can click on it to view it in GitHub.